davidstone/isocpp/generate-operators.md

 - `regex_iterator` (`++` only)
 - `regex_token_iterator` (`++` only)

-#### Types that have the operator now and it behaves the same as the synthesized operator only if postfix does work for non-copyable types (weird only for postfix `++`)
+#### Types that have the operator now and it behaves the same as the synthesized operator only if postfix returns `void` for non-copyable types

 - `move_iterator`
 - `iota_view::iterator`